Dr. Oz’s Ultimate Pancake Test + Stedman Graham’s Life Advice | Dr. Oz | S10 | Ep 139 | Full Episode

 We're going to take it off the heat.

-Now, the trick here is, people, we've always been doing this wrong.
+Now, the trick here is people, we've always been doing this wrong.

-We'll always shuffle it.
+We're always shutting it.

 I'll flip it.